useNamingConvention

 A convention must set at least one requirement among:

-is checked against the first capture of the regular expression.
+If both match and formats are set, then formats is checked against the first capture of the regular expression.

 Only the first capture is tested.
 Other captures are ignored.

-If nothing is captured, then formats
+If nothing is captured, then formats is ignored.

 In the following example, we check the following conventions: